-Troy Miller, Senior Official Performing the Duties of the Commissioner
+Troy A. Miller, Senior Official Performing the Duties of the Commissioner

-SOPDOC Miller previously served as the Director, Field Operations (DFO) for CBP’s New York Field Office (NYFO).
-He directed the activities of almost 3,000 CBP employees and an area with two of the country's busiest international airports; John F. Kennedy International Airport (JFK) and Newark Liberty International Airport (EWR); the east coast's largest container seaport (New York/Newark); and the Pharmaceutical, Health and Chemicals Center of Excellence and Expertise (PHC Center).
+SOPDOC Miller previously served as the Director, Field Operations for CBP’s New York Field Office.
+He directed the activities of almost 3,000 CBP employees and an area with: two of the country's busiest international airports, John F. Kennedy International Airport (JFK) and Newark Liberty International Airport (EWR); the east coast's largest container seaport (New York/Newark); and the Pharmaceutical, Health and Chemicals Center of Excellence and Expertise (PHC Center).
 Mr. Miller oversaw CBP's national security and anti-terrorism operations, immigration and agriculture inspections, and the agency's trade enforcement efforts throughout the New York metropolitan area.

-Mr. Miller holds a Bachelor of Arts and a Bachelor of Science, degrees both from Bemidji State University.
-He is also a graduate of the Harvard University, John F. Kennedy School of Government, Senior Executive Fellows program.
+Mr. Miller holds a Bachelor of Arts and a Bachelor of Science degrees from Bemidji State University.
+He is also a graduate of the Harvard University John F. Kennedy School of Government’s Senior Executive Fellows program.